Felixnll/AI_MFA_SYSTEM/README.md

 make sure you have python 3.14 installed

-I already include our details in file:users.json.
+I already include our details in ** users.json** file.
 Feel free to update it, especailly the email (use real email, preferable google)

 -----------------------------------------------------------------------------------------------------------------------------------
 **To set up SMTP ( OTP send to email)**